 Consultant Connect changes the way clinicians interact with colleagues in hospitals and other secondary care services, improves patient care, and reduces unnecessary referrals.
-In Scotland three Health Boards are using Consultant Connect for rapid prof-to-prof advice to support clinical decision making, reduce unnecessary attendances, and to navigate patients to the most appropriate place, first time.
+In Scotland three Health Boards are using Consultant Connect for rapid prof to prof clinical decisions to support with patient management, reduce unnecessary attendances, and to navigate patients to the most appropriate place, first time.

 The conversations between clinicians and specialists, result in between 30% – 60% of patients avoiding an unnecessary hospital appointment.

 If you missed our recent webinar on the topic, the article below summarises the case study shared by the speaker panel from NHS Tayside.

-- The journey of how prof-to-prof advice developed in Tayside, to what the service covers today
+- The journey of how prof to prof clinical decisions developed in Tayside, to what the service covers today

 Dr Ron Cook, Clinical Director, Ninewells Hospital, NHS Tayside

 “Prof-to-prof started in Tayside just over 15 years ago to provide safe remote discharge.
 Back then it was used to support junior doctors in our smaller departments, when there wasn’t immediately an Emergency Department (ED) senior doctor available on the floor.
 The junior doctors would call the senior doctor phone.
 Shortly after that, we made the line available to regional ambulance crews for remote clinician decision support, to both help decide where patients in the region should come to between Perth and Ninewells, but also to support access to alternative care – enabling them to determine whether a patient needed an emergency transfer to hospital or not.